mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-09-29-drawing-water.md

 ---
-layout: post
+layout: article
 title: "Mastering Paper by 53: Drawing Water and Waves"
-description: "Learn techniques for drawing water and waves using the iPad app Paper by 53."
+excerpt: "Learn techniques for drawing water and waves using the iPad app Paper by 53."
 modified: 2014-04-10
 image:
   feature: paper-53-water-guide-feature.jpg
+  teaser: paper-53-water-guide-teaser.jpg
   thumb: paper-53-water-guide-thumb.jpg
 category: mastering-paper
 tags: [Paper by 53, tutorial, drawing, painting, iPad, water, waves]
-series: mastering-paper
 comments: true
+toc: true
 ---

 Hopefully parts 2 and 3 of my [Mastering Paper by 53 Guide]({{ site.url }}/mastering-paper/) demonstrated just how easy drawing trees and skies on an iPad can be.
 Building on the techniques in those tutorials, I'm going to walk you through my process for drawing water and waves --- perfect for beach and coastline illustrations!
 If you enjoyed how I draw clouds, the following should be familiar territory since I use similar techniques.

-* Table of Contents
-{:toc}

 ### Mixing the Water